sachint2001/RescueBox/flaskml_migration_steps.md

 poetry install
 ```
 9. (Optional) Modify the dependencies in your projects `pyproject.toml` file until poetry can successfully install all dependencies.
 Refer to src/rb-audio-transcription/pyproject.toml for an example.
+10. IMPORTANT: Submit your Pull Request (PR) for an initial review at this point (send the PR to Prasanna on Slack).
+List the libraries and the models being used, along with their license information as a comment in the PR.
+This is to ensure that the libraries and models being used are compatible with the RescueBox project.
+The team will review your PR and provide feedback.
+You can continue with the migration steps while waiting for the initial review.
-10. Transition from Flask-ML to RescueBox API.
+11. Transition from Flask-ML to RescueBox API.
 Inside the file that runs your server (or wherever you have your FlaskML app instance), do the following:
   * Replace `from flask_ml.flask_ml_server.models import ...` with `from rb.api.models import ...`.
   * Replace `flask_ml.flask_ml_server import MLServer` with `from rb.lib.ml_service import MLService`.
   * Add APP_NAME=`your-app-name` to the server file.
 Example: `APP_NAME = "audio-transcription"`.